GouravSardana/IOSF_Website/README.md

 # IOSF.org

-The Aim of IOSF is to develop open source software solutions with a global developer community from its base in India.
+The aim of IOSF is to develop open source software solutions with a global developer community from its base in India.
 The mission of IOSF is to help people by developing open source tools and aims at building a sustainable open source ecosystem.

 # How To Contribute